SarahMHaigh/SarahMHaigh.github.io/_pages/people.md

 <h2>Alayna McGuire</h2>
 <img src="../images/Resized/Alayna.png" width="200" style="float: right"/>
 <p> Hello!
 My name is Alayna McGuire and I am a Junior pursuing a Neuroscience B.S.
 I love to travel, cook/bake, and try new things, and despite my broad interest in the Neuroscience field, I have a particular regard for cognitive neuroscience.
 As for my research interests, I want to study more on sensory processing, specifically deficits for people with neurological disorders.
 I have found a passion in studying neuroscience through the research I have done in the past, and what I am doing now.
 My goal is to explore and learn what I can through my research, and potentially pursue an MD/PhD program or a PhD in Neuroscience working at a company's research lab.
 I hope to make a valuable contribution to the Neuroscience community, and help people with these issues through my discoveries. </p>
+<p>Alayna is currently funded by the ENDURE program</p>
 <br>

 <h2>Sidney Hulsey</h2>
 <img src="../images/Resized/Sid.png" width="200" style="float: right"/>
 <p> Hi!
 I am a junior at the University of Nevada, Reno studying Neuroscience with a minor/certificate in Gerontology.
 Previously, I worked in Dr. Piantadosi’s Computation and Language Lab for a summer studying psychophysical modeling techniques for approximate number tasks.
 My research interests are in sensory processing and neurodevelopmental disorders.
 I love working with students on campus with IDDs and other disabilities with the P2I and TAPDINTO-STEM programs.
 After graduating, I plan to apply to an M.D.-Ph.D. program where I can further pursue my interests. </p>
+<p>Sid is currently funded by the ENDURE program</p>
 <br>

 <h2>Isabella Durda</h2>
 <img src="../images/Resized/Izzy.png" width="200" style="float: right"/>
-<p> I am currently a junior at UNR majoring in Psychology and doing a minor/certificate program in gerontology.
+<p>I am currently a junior at UNR majoring in Psychology and doing a minor/certificate program in gerontology.
 While I’ve helped in a lab before coming to UNR, working with Dr. Haigh is the first official lab experience I have had.
 I am excited to have the opportunity to learn new things and grow throughout this journey.
 As of right now, I want to become an occupational therapist specializing in pediatrics because I am passionate about helping people live their lives to the fullest and love working with kids!</p>
+<p>Izzy was funded by the PREP program and a Nevada Undergraduate Research Award</p>
 <br>

 <h1>Former Graduate Students</h1>
 <h2>Stephanie Otto</h2>
 <img src="../images/Resized/Steph.png" width="200" style="float: right"/>
 <p> <ul>
-<li> BA Psychology - University of Hawaii, West Oahu (2015)</li>
+<li>BA Psychology - University of Hawaii, West Oahu (2015)</li>
-<li> MS Cognitive Brain Science - University of Nevada, Reno (2020)</li>
+<li>MS Cognitive Brain Science - University of Nevada, Reno (2020)</li>
-<li> PhD Cognitive Brain Science - University of Nevada, Reno (2022)</li>
+<li>PhD Cognitive Brain Science - University of Nevada, Reno (2022)</li>
-<li> Currently a post-doctoral researcher at the Naval Medical Research Unit, Dayton, OH</li>
+<li>Currently a post-doctoral researcher at the Naval Medical Research Unit, Dayton, OH</li>
 </ul></p>
 <b>Publications</b>
 <p> Simon Whitton, Jung Min Kim, Alexandra N. Scurry, Stephanie Otto, Xiaowei Zhuang, Dietman Cordes, & Fang Jiang.
 (2021).
 Multisensory temporal processing in early deaf. <i>Neuropsychologia, 163,</i> 108069. <a href="https://doi.org/10.1016/j.neuropsychologia.2021.108069">https://doi.org/10.1016/j.neuropsychologia.2021.108069</a>.</p>